 - Bending your elbows, lower your torso until your chest reaches close to the floor.

-- Now, push yourself back to starting position.
+- Now, push yourself back to the starting position.
 That is your one rep.

 - Do each rep in a controlled manner and with a full range of motion.